 public DescriptorProtos.SourceCodeInfo getDefaultInstanceForType()

-public static final com.google.protobuf.Descriptors.Descriptor getDescriptor()
+getUnknownFields in interface com.google.protobuf.MessageOrBuildergetUnknownFields in class com.google.protobuf.GeneratedMessagepublic static final com.google.protobuf.Descriptors.Descriptor getDescriptor()

 protected com.google.protobuf.GeneratedMessage.FieldAccessorTable internalGetFieldAccessorTable()